-According to Renzi, who lost a party leadership bid against Bersani in December of last year, the left, which won a majority in the lower chamber of parliament in February’s election but not the Senate where conservatives have nearly as many seats, has little choice but to enter a “grand coalition” with the parties that formed former prime minister Silvio Berlusconi’s governments.
+According to Renzi, who lost a leadership challenge against Bersani in December, the left, which has a majority in the lower chamber of parliament but not in the Senate, where conservatives have nearly as many seats, has little choice but to enter into a “grand coalition” with former prime minister Silvio Berlusconi.

-Berlusconi has already signaled that he is willing to support a coalition with the left, provided his party gets the presidency in April’s election.
+Berlusconi has already said he is willing to form a left-right coalition, provided his party gets the presidency.

-Italy’s three biggest trade unions also want Bersani to form a government “at any cost,” even if it’s with a party that’s less sympathetic to labor.
-The alternative would be reelections in which the Five Star Movement could do even better.
+Italy’s three largest trade unions, allied to the Democrats, also want Bersani to form a government “at any cost,” even with a party that is unsympathetic to labor.
+The alternative would be reelections which the Five Star Movement might win.

-Renzi previously argued in an interview with Rome’s Il Messaggero newspaper that if the party had been willing to “talk to disillusioned center-right voters” who again opted for Berlusconi instead, seeing little alternative, “perhaps we would have won the election.”
+Renzi previously argued in an interview with Rome’s Il Messaggero newspaper that if the Democrats had been willing to “talk to disillusioned center-right voters” who again opted for Berlusconi instead, “perhaps we would have won the election.”

-A recent SWG survey showed 28 percent of Italians backing Renzi for the prime ministership compared with 14 percent for Bersani and 10 for Berlusconi.
+A recent SWG survey showed 28 percent of Italians backing Renzi for the prime ministership against 14 percent for Bersani and 10 percent for Berlusconi.